SPF-Portrait/SPF-Protrait/README.md

 （Thanks for your attention!
 The checkpoints and codes are coming soon!）

 ## 📖 Abstract
+Fine-tuning a pre-trained Text-to-Image (T2I) model on a tailored portrait dataset is the mainstream method for text-driven customization of portrait attributes.

-While fine-tuning pre-trained Text-to-Image (T2I) models on portrait datasets enables attribute customization, existing methods suffer from Semantic Pollution that compromises the original model's behavior and prevents incremental learning.
-To address this, we propose SPF-Portrait, a pioneering work to purely understand customized semantics while eliminating semantic pollution in text-driven portrait customization.
+Due to Semantic Pollution during fine-tuning, existing methods struggle to maintain the original model's behavior and achieve incremental learning while customizing target attributes.
+To address this issue, we propose SPF-Portrait, a pioneering work to purely understand customized semantics while eliminating semantic pollution in text-driven portrait customization.
 In our SPF-Portrait, we propose a dual-path pipeline that introduces the original model as a reference for the conventional fine-tuning path.
 Through contrastive learning, we ensure adaptation to target attributes and purposefully align other unrelated attributes with the original portrait.
 We introduce a novel Semantic-Aware Fine Control Map, which represents the precise response regions of the target semantics, to spatially guide the alignment process between the contrastive paths.
 This alignment process not only effectively preserves the performance of the original model but also avoids over-alignment.
 Furthermore, we propose a novel response enhancement mechanism to reinforce the performance of target attributes, while mitigating representation discrepancy inherent in direct cross-modal supervision.
 Extensive experiments demonstrate that SPF-Portrait achieves state-of-the-art performance.

 ## 💻 Pipeline